-- Could I get a personally fulfilling job in this field without further education?
+- Could I get a fulfilling job in this field without further education?

 - Would I have a better idea about further education in this field if I worked first?

-- Do the students in the program I am interested in have work experience?
+- Do the students in the program I am interested in have prior work experience?

-- Open up new opportunities at higher levels of responsibility and pay scales in business, government, or industry.
+- Open up new opportunities at higher levels of responsibility in business, government, or industry.

-- Lead to positions as college faculty, school administrators, or staff members at institutions of higher education.
+- Lead to positions as a college professor, administrator, or staff member at universities.

-- Permit entry into fields where credentials are defined primarily at graduate levels, such as in psychology, social work or library science.
+- Permit entry into fields where graduate levels credentials are required, such as in scientific research, psychology, social work or library science.